DC “Occasional Briefings” Series

 The additional capabilities led the CUSUR Board of Directors to add one more item to the Center’s busy menu—the Occasional Briefings Series.
-The new series helped provide CUSUR (and, by extension, the US‑UA Working Group) with the ability to analyze changing developments in the Ukrainian political landscape and provide timely appropriate responses throughout 2013.
+The new series helped provide CUSUR (and, by extension, the US‑UA Working Group) with the ability to analyze rapidly changing developments in the Ukrainian political landscape and provide timely responses throughout crisis filled months of late 2013.

-Such flexibility proved of utmost importance once a truly unsettled stated of affairs in Ukraine appeared in 2014.
-To enhance the flexibility, the Occasional Briefings Series brought new (and younger) actors in the political, social, intellectual and cultural arenas of Ukrainian life to DC to explore ‘novel trends’, as they emerged.
-It also brought recently minted UA military commanders and senior security analysts to Capitol Hill to provide a proper understanding of the ‘conflict’ taking place first in Crimea and then on ‘UA’s Eastern Front’.
+Such flexibility proved of utmost importance once a new even more turbulent state of affairs in Ukraine appeared in 2014 (the success of the Euro-Maidan and the subsequent ‘hybrid war’ that RU initiated in Crimea & Donbas).
+To enhance the flexibility, the Occasional Briefings Series brought new (younger) generation of actors in the political, social, intellectual and cultural arenas of Ukrainian life to DC to explore ‘novel trends’, as they emerged.
+It also brought recently minted UA military commanders and senior security analysts to Capitol Hill to provide a proper understanding of the ‘conflict’ taking place first in Crimea and then on ‘UA’s Eastern Front’

-The latter surfaced as an crucial exercise starting in October 2014, after Ukraine’s new president, Petro Poroshenko, arrived in Washington DC to ask for means with which to contain an massive/open Russian military incursion into Eastern Ukraine that had started in August of the same year (in contrast to earlier RU escapades using ‘little green men’ and ‘secessionist cadres’).
-When the Obama Administration balked at the request, the Ukrainian American Hromada, in the form of an Ad Hoc Committee on Ukraine (AHCU), sought to mobilize the US Congress to counter the balk.
+The latter proved to be a crucial exercise starting in October 2014, after Ukraine’s new president, Petro Poroshenko, arrived in Washington DC to ask for means with which to contain an massive/open Russian military incursion into Eastern Ukraine that had started in August of the same year (in contrast to earlier RU escapades using ‘little green men’ and ‘secessionist cadres’).
+When the Obama Administration balked at the request, the Ukrainian American Hromada, having formed an Ad Hoc Committee on Ukraine (AHCU), sought to mobilize the US Congress to counter the balk.
 AHCU, impressed with the military and security personnel that CUSUR had earlier sponsored, asked the Center to do a reprise of its ‘defense discussions on the Hill’ in mid November.
-The reprise and serious lobbying by the AHCU helped obtain passage of a Ukraine Freedom Support Act in mid December (2014) authorizing the POTUS to provide lethal weaponry to the UA Armed Forces (and providing the appropriate funds for the authorization).
+The CUSUR reprise and serious lobbying by the AHCU helped obtain passage of a Ukraine Freedom Support Act in mid December (2014) authorizing the POTUS to provide lethal weaponry to the UA Armed Forces and providing the appropriate funds for the authorization.

-Using frequently blunt Chatham House style ‘conversations’ (richly enhanced by ‘top flight discussion leaders’ and ‘absolutely salient topics for review’) as often as once a month, the Center kept a watchful eye over the Ukraine Freedom Support Act and AHCU.
-When the Act stalled in the implementation stage in early 2015, CUSUR helped the AHCU press for the creation of a ‘Senate Task Force on Ukraine’ (modeled on the 1980s Senate Task Force on Afghanistan) designed to pressure the POTUS to release and deliver materiel (anti armor weapons, crew weapons, counter artillery radars, secure forms of communication) that had already received the proper legislative authorization and appropriation.
+Using frequently blunt Chatham House style ‘conversations’ as often as once a month, the Center kept a watchful eye over the Ukraine Freedom Support Act and AHCU.
+When the Act stalled in the implementation stage in early 2015, CUSUR helped the AHCU press for the creation of a ‘Senate Task Force on Ukraine’ (modeled on the 1980s Senate Task Force on Afghanistan) designed to pressure the POTUS to release and deliver materiel (anti armor weapons, counter artillery radars, secure forms of communication) that had already received the proper legislative authorization and appropriation.
 When it became clear that a longer term lobbying effort might be needed ‘to keep all the mentioned parties enthusiastic about helping Ukraine’, CUSUR helped transform the AHCU into a more permanent entity: the America Ukraine Committee (AUC).
 In mid 2016, CUSUR, working with AUC, managed to elicit an even more comprehensive authorization/appropriation packet from Congress: The Stand for Ukraine bill.
-The process was repeated in 2017 and has resulted in passage of an amendment to the FY2018 National Defense Authorization Act (NDAA) that authorizes $350 million in security assistance to Ukraine.

-Starting in 2019, CUSUR took to sponsoring (private & public) meetings/discussions between various Rada deputies from the most reform minded of UA’s political parties (using the newly created Ukrainian Strategic Initiative group headed by Rada Deputy Andrij Levus) and senior level US government and NGO officials at myriad venues through DC to keep everyone abreast of the ‘actual pace’ of needed internal improvements in UA.
-In 2020, before COVID 19 essentially shut down DC in late March of the year, CUSUR managed to organize two prominent Occasional Briefing gatherings, one featuring the two-time Hero of Ukraine, Lt.
-General Zabrodsky and the other highlighting a delegation from the Resist Capitulation Committee (an outgrowth of the USI).
-In 2021, work was initially suspended (COVID related), but CUSUR managed in Oct. to organize a ‘special presentation event’ for UCU Vice Rector Myroslav Marynowych, a very prominent chronicler of Ukraine’s liberation struggles in the late mid 20th century.
+Starting in 2017, CUSUR took to sponsoring meetings/discussions between various Rada deputies from the most reform minded of UA’s political parties and senior level US government and NGO officials at myriad venues through DC to keep everyone abreast of the ‘actual pace’ of needed internal (political or security) improvements in UA.
+Even in the COVID plagued years of 2020 and 2021, CUSUR managed to organize three notable Occasional Briefing gatherings on the issue, featuring in turn the two-time Hero of Ukraine, Lt.
+General Zabrodsky, a delegation from the Ukrainian Strategic Initiative group (led by former leading Rada Committee on National Security member Andriy Levus) and UCU Vice Rector Myroslav Marynowych, an esteemed chronicler of Ukraine’s liberation struggles in the late mid 20th century.